-[B] Assessment of Independence
+Assessment of Independence

-Fifteen directors are standing for re-election to the Board at the Meeting.
-In the Board's view, 9 of the 15 director nominees are independent within the meaning of the Instruments, and 14 of the 15 director nominees are independent of management.
+Fifteen directors are standing for re-election and two new director nominees are proposed for election to the Board at the Meeting.
+In the Board's view, 11 of the 17 director nominees are independent within the meaning of the Instruments, and 16 of the 17 director nominees are independent of management.
 The following table shows which directors are independent and which are non-independent within the meaning of the Instruments, and the reason for non-independence of individual directors, as applicable.